skybert/skybert.net/src/various/discoveries-2025.md

 formats), where I "just want to make it work".
-I've gotten extensive experience in using [GitHub Copilot CLI](https://github.com/features/copilot/cli/), developing three full apps from scratch with it, and using it to fix failing test cases and have had AI completion available in my editor for a couple of years already (I've turned it off, though.
-Find it distracting).
+I've gotten extensive experience in using [GitHub Copilot CLI](https://github.com/features/copilot/cli/), developing three full apps from scratch with it, and using it to fix failing test cases.
+I've also have had AI completion configured in my editor for a couple of years already (I've turned it off, though).

 ## Thanks!